4ngel2769/ac.tech/README.md

 |||

 <!--
-A README file is a guide that gives users a detailed description of a project you have worked on.
-It can also be documentation with guidelines on how to use or contribute to a project.
-A good README file can help your project stand out from others and attract more collaborators or users.

-To write a README file for your personal website project, you can follow these steps:

-1. Start by adding the title and a brief introduction of your project.
-For example:

 # AC.Tech

 AC.Tech is a personal website built with [Nuxt.js 3](^1^), a modern framework that makes web development intuitive and powerful with Vue components, hybrid rendering, SEO, and more.
 The website showcases my skills, projects, interests, and blog posts.

-2. Next, add a section on how to install and run your project locally.
-You can use code blocks to show the commands or steps needed.
-For example:

 ## Installation and Usage